buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 The diode on the S key prevents the current from flowing into it, which is perfect.
 Putting a diode on each key raises the cost of the keyboard ever so slightly (by a few cents), but it will allow us to have N-key rollover.

-In order to place the switches, you need to have marbastlib installed, because keyboard switches are not a standardized SMD parts.
+In order to place the switches, you need to have marbastlib installed, because keyboard switches are not standardized SMD parts.
 Marbastlib will provide schematics for the keyboard switches of your choice, which in my case was hotswappable MX switches.

 After a bit of CTRL+C and CTRL+V, you can have a nice schematic like this: